teppyboy/ethanol/README.md

 Also there's `replace.py` where you can define which files to replace the content.

-The default preset is tweaked for Valve bleeding-edge with some patches and branding.
+The default preset is tweaked for wine-staging with some patches and branding.

 ## License